Bearle/django_private_chat2/README.md

     1. + Endpoint
     2. + UI
 3. + New dialog support
-4. Onlines fetching on initial load
+4. Online's fetching on initial load
 5. Last message
     1. + In fetch
     2. + In new dialog